General (scope, time limits)

 - A large number of third-country nationals or stateless persons are requesting international protection at the same time; or

-- The applicant, through his or her actions, contrary to his or her obligations as applicant, causes the time limit to be extended.
+- The applicant, through their actions, contrary to their obligations as applicant, causes the time limit to be extended.

-If it is justifiably to be expected that no decision will be rendered on the application within the time limits referred above on account of the temporary unsafe situation in the country of origin, the Ministry shall periodically verify the situation in the country of origin and inform the applicant and the European Commission within a reasonable time of the reasons for failure to render a decision.
-In that case, a decision must be rendered no later than within 21 months from the day the application is lodged.[3]
+If it is reasonable to expect that no decision will be issued within these time limits on account of a temporary unsafe situation in the country of origin, the Ministry shall check the situation in the country of origin at least every six months and inform the applicant and the European Commission within a reasonable time of the reasons for failure to issue a decision.
+In that case, a decision must be issued no later than within 21 months from the day the application is lodged.[3]

 Prioritised examination and fast-track processing